 SECRETARIES AND DESKS

-The Secretary bookcase has a false top drawer front that falls down to reveal a writing surface and pigeonholes and drawers inside.
+The Secretary bookcase or Butler’s Secretary has a false top drawer front that falls down to reveal a writing surface and pigeonholes and drawers inside.
 It is often a more formal look with incredible wood grains and inlays.

-John finds beautiful Georgian and Regency Secretaries—always with incredible wood, inlays, and in outstanding condition.
+John finds beautiful Georgian, Regency and American Secretaries—always with incredible wood, inlays, and in outstanding condition.

 Writing Desk or Kneehole Desk